 Back to Index

 Are There Contradictions in the Bible?
-Part III of a series on resolving discrepancies (so-called) in Scripture
+Part III of a Series on Resolving Discrepancies in Scripture

 This is the third and final part of a series of articles responding to allegations of Bible discrepancies and contradictions.
 This month we are providing the solution to a variety of commonly-alleged textual conflicts.
 A related comment follows.